 This work was done while Huber and his team were with the Institute for Atom-Efficient Chemical Transformations, a former Energy Frontier Research Center based at Argonne National Laboratory in Illinois.

 Other researchers are tackling the problems that confound a host of glycerol-converting processes, one of which is that it uses a lot of "pots."
 Like a tidy chef, fewer pots means less time cleaning.
 And, the process of converting glycerol can take up a lot of pots.
 Chemist Wei Fan and his peers at the Catalysis Center for Energy Innovation, an Energy Frontier Research Center led by the University of Delaware, devised a one-pot reaction that turns glycerol into large quantities of lactic acid under mild conditions.
 The secret to their recipe is to combine two catalytic reactions on one catalyst.
 The result?
 More lactic acid.

 It's often been said, "Waste not, want not."
 But through fundamental research into the conversion of glycerol, that waste may one day be transformed into fuels that we need and products that we want.

 The Office of Science is the single largest supporter of basic energy research in the physical sciences in the United States and is working to address some of the most pressing challenges of our time.
 For more information please visit the Office of Science website.

-Kristin Manke is a Communications Specialist at Pacific Northwest National Laboratory on detail to the U.S. Department of Energy's Office of Science, email@example.com.
+Kristin Manke was a Communications Specialist at Pacific Northwest National Laboratory on detail to the U.S. Department of Energy's Office of Science, firstname.lastname@example.org.